cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/init.md

 These will work on each command:

-* `-v, --verbose` - Show verbose output.
-You can supply this up to three times (i.e. -vvv)
-* `-h, --help` - Show this message and exit.
-* `-b, --blueprint-id TEXT` - The unique identifier for the blueprint
 * `-n, --blueprint-filename TEXT` -  The name of the archive's main blueprint file.
 This is only relevant if uploading an archive.
+* `-b, --blueprint-id TEXT` - The unique identifier for the blueprint
 * `-r, --reset-config` -
 						Reset the working environment.
 This allows to reset configuration.
 * `-i, --inputs TEXT` - Inputs for the deployment (Can be provided as wildcard